the-scouts/por/sphinx_source/chapter-9.rst

      *The VA Form and guidance on the process can be found* `online <https://www.scouts.org.uk/volunteers/running-your-section/international-scouts-and-events/going-abroad-with-scouting/>`__ *or through notifying your Assistant County Commissioner (International) or County International Adviser (or equivalent) of your planned visit.*

 c.
-The UK Leader in Charge of a visit abroad must ensure that adequate travel insurance has been arranged for all members of the party, and that suitable InTouch arrangements are in place (`Rule 9.3 <https://www.scouts.org.uk/por/9-activities/#9.3>`__)
+The UK Leader in Charge of a visit abroad must ensure that adequate travel insurance has been arranged for all members of the party, and that suitable InTouch arrangements are in place (:rule:`9.3`)

 d.
-The UK Leader in Charge of any adventurous activities abroad must apply the appropriate rules and hold the appropriate adventurous activity permits, classifying the hills/mountains or waters as defined in Rules `9.28 <https://www.scouts.org.uk/por/9-activities/#9.28>`__, `9.29 <https://www.scouts.org.uk/por/9-activities/#9.29>`__, `9.30 <https://www.scouts.org.uk/por/9-activities/#9.30>`__ and `9.44 <https://www.scouts.org.uk/por/9-activities/#9.44>`__, although the altitude criteria for hills/mountains may not apply in some areas.
+The UK Leader in Charge of any adventurous activities abroad must apply the appropriate rules and hold the appropriate adventurous activity permits, classifying the hills/mountains or waters as defined in :rule:`9.28`, :rule:`9.29`, :rule:`9.30` and :rule:`9.44`, although the altitude criteria for hills/mountains may not apply in some areas.
 In case of doubt, the Assistant County Commissioner (Activities) or Adviser should be consulted.

 e.
 When overseas, UK members may take part in activities being run by members of the host Scout organisation following the host organisation's guidance and rules.
 In this context, Kandersteg International Scout Centre is deemed an independent Scout organisation.
 There must be a Leader from the UK present who is able to halt the activity if they have safety concerns at any point.
 Activities forbidden by UK Scouting remain forbidden even when overseas.
-If using external providers overseas please see POR `Rule 9.9b <https://www.scouts.org.uk/por/9-activities/#9.9>`__ for further guidance.
+If using external providers overseas please see :rule:`9.9(b)` for further guidance.

 f.
 UK Members including Members of the British Scouting Overseas under the age of 18 may only take part in group based hosted hospitality experiences (i.e. using group accommodation not private homes), they must not participate in home based hospitality experiences.